-- ٠ count, calculate and describe. - Take your child shopping with you, count the objects, look at the colours, shapes and sizes of the packages. - Play games such as snakes and ladders; encourage your child to recognise the spots on the dice without counting, and to 'notice', not always count amounts to 5. - Cook together, discussing quantities, amounts and weights - Snack time is full of mathematical opportunities halving the fruit, comparing sizes of the pieces, using capacity vocabulary when pouring drinks etc Sing counting songs such as 'Five Little Speckled Frogs' - Use coins to role play 'Shops'.
-Your child could pay for items using pennies, or by starting to • recognise the larger value coins. - Sorting and matching opportunities, such as pairing socks and sorting buttons. - Help your child to recognise when things make patterns or sequences. • - Use mathematical language to frame everyday concepts such as: more, less, same as, taller than, smaller, heavier, longer than, straight, curved, corners.
+- Make sure that your child's play environment is full of things for children to explore, sort, compare, count, calculate and describe. - Take your child shopping with you, count the objects, look at the colours, shapes and sizes of the packages. - without counting, and to 'notice', not always count amounts to 5. - Cook together, discussing quantities, amounts and weights - Lay the table and count items as you go.
+Ask simple questions such as 'one more', 'take one away'. • Snack time is full of mathematical opportunities - halving the fruit, comparing sizes of the pieces, using capacity vocabulary when pouring drinks etc - Sing counting songs such as 'Five Little Speckled Frogs' - recognise the larger value coins. - Sorting and matching opportunities, such as pairing socks and sorting buttons. - Help your child to recognise when things make patterns or sequences. - smaller, heavier, longer than, straight, curved, corners.